pieroproietti/penguins-blog/blog/2023-07-07-build-blendos.md

 ![cant-boot.png](/images/cant-boot.png)

-but that's the way it is and fairy tales if they don't end well you have to contrinue them and so I decided to do another test of my new image.
+but that's the way it is and fairy tales if they don't end well you have to continue them and so I decided to do another test of my new image.

 ![gnome-iso-installed.png](/images/gnome-iso-installed.png)